ttskch/symfony-skeleton/README.md

 # config/packages/twig.yaml
 twig:
     form_themes:
+        # from ttskch/bs4-form-theme-adjuster-bundle
-        - 'form/layout.html.twig'
+        - 'ttskch_bootstrap_4_layout.html.twig'
-        - 'form/horizontal_layout.html.twig'  # to be the default theme
+        - 'ttskch_bootstrap_4_horizontal_layout.html.twig'  # to be the default theme
 ```

 You can also set arbitrary form theme to a specific form like below.